What is an Insurance Sales Agent?

 What is the workplace of an Insurance Sales Agent like?

 Most insurance sales agents work in offices, although some may spend much of their time traveling to meet with clients.
 Their work environment may vary depending on the type of company that employs them.
-Since some agencies are small, agents may work alone or with only a few others.
+Since some agencies are small, agents may work alone or with a few others.

 Insurance sales agents usually determine their own hours of work and often schedule evening and weekend appointments for the convenience of clients.
 Some meet with clients during business hours and then spend evenings doing paperwork and preparing presentations to prospective clients.
 Most agents work full time and some work more than 40 hours per week.